-Washington has already spent 60% of $200 million budgeted to fight coronavirus; special legislative session likely
+Washington has already spent 60% of $200 million budgeted to fight coronavirus; 84 million PPEs on order

-Washington has already distributed 60% of the coronavirus response money — $120 million out of $200 million — that state lawmakers budgeted last month.
+Washington has already distributed 60% of the coronavirus response money — $120 million out of $200 million — that state lawmakers had budgeted last month.

+Legislators authorized the use of that money from the state’s rainy day funds on March 12, the final day of this year’s legislative session.

-Between that and more economic aid likely needed to kick-start the economy in the coming months, Gov. Jay Inslee said he would likely have to call a special legislative session.
+Between coronavirus response and additional economic aid likely needed to kick-start the economy in the coming months, Inslee said, he would probably have to call a special legislative session at some point.

 Inslee said that “given the extent of economic damage we have suffered” lawmakers would probably have to come back before their next scheduled legislative session in January 2021.